 In 1941, he was instrumental in implementing the Nacht und Nebel, or Night and Fog Decree, designed to crush resistance in German Occupied Europe.
 Suspects would be picked up in the dead of night and simply disappear, there was no formal arrest and no charges brought.
 On 27 September 1941 he was appointed Reich Protector of Bohemia and Moravia where his cruelty soon earned him the title “The Hangman of Prague” but he was never going to be satisfied with merely being the Governor of a province of the Greater Germany.

 On 20 January 1942 he convened a conference in the Berlin suburb of Wannsee to find the Final Solution to the Jewish Question.
 Attending were representatives of all the leading Ministries of the Third Reich.
-Heydrich told them in no uncertain terms that all Jews who could do physical labour would be made to do so, if they died in the process then so much the better.
-Those incapable of work or who could not be of use to the Reich would be physically eliminated.
+Heydrich told them in no uncertain terms that all Jews who could do physical labour would be made to do so, if they died in the process then so much the better; that incapable of work, or were of no use to the Reich, would be physically eliminated.

 That Jews were already being murdered in their tens of thousands by Nazi Einsatzgruppen Death Squads was already well known and the reason for the conference was not so much the implementation of policy but to formalise and speed up the process for the extermination of the Jewish Race in Europe, and no one was to be left in any doubt as to who was in charge of this process – Heydrich would direct it and he would benefit from its success.